M0E-lnx/docker-gitlab/README.md

-This is a fork of sameersbn/gitlab (as of version 8.6.4) modified to run in a 32-bit environment.
+This is a fork of sameersbn/gitlab (as of version 8.6.4 and kept up to date) modified to run in a 32-bit environment.
 The documentation provided by sameersbn still applies to this fork

 - [Introduction](#introduction)